 "How did the eye evolve?
-Did it's components form
+Did it's components

-all at once, or one at a time?"
+form all at once, or one at a time?"

 "If they evolved one at a time, what good is an

 optic nerve without an eye?
-What good is an eye without an optic
+What good is an eye without

 "If they all evolved together, what good is a

 partly formed eye?"

 "How did the male and female sexes evolve?"

 "Why two sexes?
 Why not just one?"